-Interest Level: Pres-Gr.
-1 Difficulty Level: age 3+ (it's a wordless book!)
+Interest Level: Preschool-Grade 1 Difficulty Level: age 3+ (it's a wordless book!)

-Author Chris Raschka has created a teachers' guide that's actually applicable to a number of his books.
+Author Chris Raschka has created a teachers' guide full of lesson / activity ideas that are actually applicable to a number of his books.
 In his guide, Chris outlines how to use this book to teach (1) Story Mapping, (2) Creating a Classroom Narrative, (3) Grammar, (4) Sequencing, and (5) Cause and Effect.
-To download the free teacher's guide click here: A Ball for Daisy Teacher's Guide
+To download the free teacher's guide with lesson / activity ideas, click here: A Ball for Daisy Teacher's Guide

 Now that you've seen this great book, what would you like to see now?
 Please note that as an Amazon Associate, we earn from qualifying purchases.